cullylarson/narr/readme.md

 > Creates an array of size N, filled with undefined.
 Useful for applying higher order functions (e.g. map, reduce) to produce dense arrays of size N.

-For some reason when I made this, I thought the method I used wouldn't iterate N times in order to fill the array.
+For some reason when I made originally this, I thought the method I used wouldn't iterate N times in order to fill the array.
-However, since it uses Array.apply, it actually uses the call stack to create the array.
-This has inherent limitations and kinda makes this library a bit useless.
-I might refactor it to use generators some day.
+Turns out that wasn't the case, and it actually used the call stack to produce the array.
+That had some inherent limitations.
+So, I'm now using a loop to fill the array.
+It's still fast, but it's basically the same as a million other packages that do the same thing.
+Since I wrote some tests and docs, I'll just leave it up.

 ## Install